-- 1. Broader public support since citizens who participate in the development and decision making process are partially responsible for the program and, therefore, may be less likely to raise legal challenges to the program and more likely to take an active role in its implementation; - 2.
-Shorter implementation schedules due to fewer obstacles in the form of public and legal challenges and increased sources in the form of citizen volunteers; - 3.
-A broader base of expertise and economic benefits since the community can be a valuable, and free, intellectual resource; and - 4.
-A conduit to other programs as citizens involved in the storm water program development process provide important cross-connections and relationships with other community and government programs.
+- 1. Broader public support since citizens who participate in the development and decision making process are partially responsible for the program and, therefore, may be less likely to raise legal challenges to the program and more likely to take an active role in its implementation: - 2.
+Shorter implementation schedules due to fewer obstacles in the form of public and legal challenges and increased sources in the form of citizen volunteers: - A broader base of expertise and economic benefits since the community can be a valuable, and free, intellectual resource; and - A conduit to other programs as citizens involved in the storm water program development process provide important cross-connections and relationships with other community and government programs.
 This benefit is particularly valuable when trying to implement a storm water program on a watershed basis, as encouraged by EPA.

+End Date:

+Community Clean-Ups

-Details of BMPs and Work Performed for Them Community Clean-Ups Responsible Party: Unknown, Unknown Start Date: 3/9/2007 End Date: 3/10/2008 Permits Years during which activities are scheduled: Year 1 Year 2 Year 3 Year 4 Year 5 X Name of Separate Implementing Entity: Unknown BMP Description: Plan and schedule community clean-ups for ordinary citizens to gain hands-on experience while cleaning stream segments of trash and debris.
+Year 1 Year 2

+Plan and schedule community clean-ups for ordinary citizens to gain hands-on experience while cleaning stream segments of trash and debris.
 Coordinate through the Citizen Panel.

-Has Goal Been Accomplished: NO Work Performed Date: 6/5/2009 Responsible Party: 1st Annual Lake Tuscaloosa Clean Up The 1st Annual Lake Tuscaloosa Cleanup Day was held on June 6th, 2009.
+1st Annual Lake Tuscaloosa Clean Up

+The 1st Annual Lake Tuscaloosa Cleanup Day was held on June 6th, 2009.
 Over 12,000 pounds of debris was removed from the lake.
 A volunteer and debris removal summary sheet is included in the Appendix.

-Date: 3/11/2007 Responsible Party: Chad Christian, Storm Drainage Engineer Amend NOI to Move Goal to Permit Year Five We would like to move this Goal to Permit Year Five and coordinate Cleanups through TDOT rather than a Citizen Panel.
-Date: 3/10/2008 Responsible Party: Chad Christian, Storm Drainage Engineer Amend NOI to Move Goal to Permit Year Six We would like to move this Goal to Permit Year Six and coordinate Cleanups through the new Office of City Engineer rather than TDOT.
-Establish Citizen Volunteer Organization Responsible Party: Unknown, Unknown Start Date: 3/10/2003 End Date: 3/10/2004 Permits Years during which activities are scheduled: Year 1 Year 2 Year 3 X Year 4 Year 5 Name of Separate Implementing Entity: Unknown BMP Description: Create a citizen group to provide input from various viewpoints concerning storm water management policies and BMPs.
+2nd Annual Lake Tuscaloosa Clean Up

+The Second Annual Clean Our Lakes Day has been scheduled for May 1, 2010.
+A copy of the announcement flyer is included in the Appendix.

+Amend NOI to Move Goal to Permit Year Five

+We would like to move this Goal to Permit Year Five and coordinate Cleanups through TDOT rather than a Citizen Panel.

+Amend NOI to Move Goal to Permit Year Six

+We would like to move this Goal to Permit Year Six and coordinate Cleanups through the new Office of City Engineer rather than TDOT.

+Establish Citizen Volunteer Organization

+Create a citizen group to provide input from various viewpoints concerning storm water management policies and BMPs.
 Use the group to assist with water quality monitoring and location of outfalls, identifying illicit discharges, and stenciling storm drains.

-Has Goal Been Accomplished: NO Work Performed Date: 3/8/2005 Responsible Party: Chad Christian, Unknown Amend NOI to Move Goal to Permit Year Three We have not accomplished this task and wish to move this goal to Permit Year Three.
-Date: 3/11/2006 Responsible Party: Chad Christian, Storm Drainage Engineer
+Amend NOI to Move Goal to Permit Year Three

+We have not accomplished this task and wish to move this goal to Permit Year Three.